DLXPlugins/simple-comment-editing/readme.txt

 == Upgrade Notice ==

-= 2.9.0 =
+= 2.9.1 =
-Rebranding the plugin from Simple Comment Editing to Comment Edit Lite.
+Adding new filter for early disabling of comment editing.